-If you have an eye for interior decorating and would like use your skill to build a business, home staging is a viable option.
-You can start with little investment of time and money, making it a great part-time gig or something to do on the side until the business grows enough to support you.
+If you have an eye for interior decoration and would like to use your skill to build a business, home staging is a viable option.
+You can start with a small investment of time and money, making it a great part-time gig or something to do on the side until the business grows enough to support you.

 If you have an eye for home decor, there are many pros to starting a home staging business, including:

 - Very low start-up costs—no inventory to carry and minimal supplies.
 With that said, many home stagers eventually build up an inventory of furniture and decorative items that can be used in their home staging business.

 - Services can be in demand whether the real estate market is strong or weak.

 - Ease of marketing through networking with real estate agents, mortgage brokers and others involved in real estate.